bravenewdude/bravenewdude.github.com/index.md

 ---
 layout: page
-title: Quantitation Blog
+title: Quantitative Meditations
 tagline: Math, CS, Data
 ---
 {% include JB/setup %}

 Hi, I'm [David](http://stat.yale.edu/~wdb22).
-This blog is about the "three pillars of quantitation": mathematics, computer science, and data analysis.
-They make for a powerful combination.
-I strive to continually develop my expertise in all three.
+This blog is about mathematics, computer science, and data analysis.
+They make for a dangerously powerful combination, and I strive to continually develop my expertise in all three.

 The posts listed below include tutorials, solved math problems, practical advice, and other reflections.